wout/dat-docs/dat-metadata-standard/specification.md

 - **`properties`** (_optional_): an object with arbitrary key/value pairs describing the token's (unique) properties

 ::: details
-If a DAT uses data from the blockchain to drive its generative algorithm, it's impossible to create a representational thumbnail image before the mint.
-So the preview image for wallets and marketplaces should be treated more as an album cover than a visual representation of the actual artefact.
+If a DAT uses data from the blockchain to drive its generative algorithm, it's impossible to create a representational preview image before the mint.
+So, in that case, the preview image for wallets and marketplaces should be treated more as an album cover than a visual representation of the actual artefact.
 :::

-#### **1.b.** Argument directives
+### **1.b.** Argument directives

 Several directives for dynamic arguments can be passed to the renderer.
 Before rendering a DAT, viewers must resolve any directives by querying the required data form the blockchain and pass the actual values to the renderer.